 - Georgetown University Hospital

-- Failure to properly administer physical therapy to rehabilitate plaintiff's right ankle arthroplasty
+- Failure to properly administer physical therapy to rehabilitate the plaintiff's right ankle arthroplasty

 - Failure to follow instructions and prescription from treating physician